robstraker/ai-for-iot-developers-nanodegree-udacity/README.md

 **Lesson 3: Reducing Model Size.**
 - Outcomes:
-  - Implement optimization techniques that improve performance by reducing the number of model operations
+  - Implement optimization techniques that improve performance by reducing the number of model operations.
-  - Use DL Workbench to quantize and measure the performance of your model
+  - Use DL Workbench to quantize and measure the performance of your model.

 **Lesson 4: Other Software Optimization Techniques.**
 - Outcomes:
-  - Use VTune Amplifier to measure hotspots in your application code
+  - Use VTune Amplifier to measure hotspots in your application code.
-  - Package your application code and data
+  - Package your application code and data.
 - Exercises:
   - [Packaging Your Application][30]
   - [Deploying Runtime Package][31]